-Is there a settling in policy?

-Is there the allocated space per child as per

-regulatory framework?

-Is there a policy on the use of the internet and

-photographic and recording digital devices?
+Is there a policy on the use of the internet and photographic and recording digital devices?
+Inclusion Is there a nominated inclusion coordinator in the environment?

-Inclusion

-Is there a nominated inclusion coordinator in the

-environment?

 Is there an inclusion policy?

-General Data Protection Regulation (GDPR)

-Is there a data retention and recording policy?
+General Data Protection Regulation (GDPR) Is there a data retention and recording policy?

-Other

-Are there any other policy/ies in your environment

-that is not listed above?
-Please specify.